 Difference Between EMT and Paramedic

 There is a vast difference between EMT and Paramedic personnel but many people think all ambulance workers are trained the same.
-There are different levels of trained medical professionals working on ambulances because some emergencies require higher level responses.
+There are different levels of trained medical professionals working on ambulances because some emergencies require a higher level of training.

 Some calls need Basic Life Support (BLS) Units which have emergency medical technicians (EMTs) on staff to provide prehospital care.
 Other more serious calls may require Advanced Life Support (ALS) Units to respond.
 These units have at least one Paramedic on staff and more advanced supplies available.